nabu-platform/nabu-misc-git/protected/documentation/readme.md

 # Versioning and Building

 One of the main goals of Nabu is "ease of use".
-While this module is powered by git, it by no means exposes the full power of git to the developer.
+While this module is powered by git, it does not the full power of git to the developer.
 Instead, it enforces its own workflow which still leaves some room for customization, but primarily focuses on making it easy to version your project and prepare your releases.

 ## Example

 Before we dig into the details, which may sound overwhelming, let's focus on the steps you, as developer, need to do in a typical project which assumes we are building the project on the same server we are developing it on.

+If you are starting a new project from scratch, these are the steps:

 - you **create a project** as you normally would and start building your application
-- you perform "right click > **commit**" along the way as you build.
-You can optionally add some information that explains the commit
+- you perform "right click > **commit**" along the way as you build, this can be to parts of the project or the whole project
-- once you are content with the first version of your project, you right click the project and hit "**release**"
+- once you're happy with the first version of your project, you right click the project and hit "**release**"
-- you head on over to your management application, you hit "start build" to **initiate local building** of the project
+- you head on over to your build server, clone the project and hit **build**
 - you **add the environment(s)** you want to deploy to
-- you **change any environment-specific parameters** in your application
+- you **change any environment-specific parameters** in your project
 - hit save and your environment-specific release is now **ready for deployment**

 Of course, you continue working on your project, so:

 - you again **commit** as you see fit
 - once you are ready for a second **release** to another environment, right click the project and release it
-- if you did not change any environment-specific parameters, within 10 minutes your new deployable artifact will be **ready**.
-You can speed this up if you are feeling restless.
-	- if you did change environment specific parameters, head out to the web interface again and change them, once you save your new build will be available
+- the build server already knows about your project so will automatically pull in any changes and create a new build
+	- if needed you can further tweak the environment-specific parameters

 Ok, now that you have an overview of the day-to-day steps, let's get into the nitty gritty details of the system.
 While it is not entirely necessary to understand this in full, having an overview of the steps never hurts.

+## Overview

+To help you visualize the descriptive text below, here's an overview of what the git repo(s) look like:

+[:.resources/diagram.png]

+The development and building can be done on the same server or different servers.
+The "origin" and "build" remotes on the build server can be one git repo or multiple.
+For security reasons you may want to put your build environment in a more restricted git repo.

 ## Development